AnimationMentor/structmapper/Readme.md

 String maps aren't the cheapest option when using redis in this way but it was the tidiest to implement.
 A slice of paired key, value strings are closer to what's actually used by redis on the wire and should be a little more efficient on time and space.

 In either case, the map representation is still useful.

+# etc

+- Why not use the redis json module?
+I needed this to work on a very plain and little bit out of date redis server instance.